 Maine Vehicle Insurance Requirements

 Maine requires more coverage for its drivers than any other state, and almost everyone follows the rules.
-According to data compiled by the Insurance Information Institute, over 95 percent of drivers had insurance in 2012, the second-lowest rate of uninsured drivers in the nation.
+According to data compiled by the Insurance Information Institute, over 95 percent of drivers have insurance, giving Maine the lowest rate of uninsured drivers in the nation.

 Most drivers in Maine realize they can afford to abide by the law, according to Doug Dunbar of the Maine Department of Professional and Financial Regulation.
 "Maine has a healthy and competitive personal auto insurance market with some of the lowest average premiums in the nation," he says.